-There are exemptions available for first-time buyers, who don’t have to pay stamp duty on the first £300,000, so long as the home doesn’t cost more than £500,000.
+There are exemptions available for first-time buyers beyond the current stamp duty holiday.
+They don’t have to pay stamp duty on the first £300,000, so long as the home doesn’t cost more than £500,000.

-There’s also an additional 2% stamp duty levy set to be imposed on non-UK residents who buy property in England and Northern Ireland from April 2021.
+There’s also been an additional 2% stamp duty levy on non-UK residents who buy property in England and Northern Ireland since April 2021.